-Schools can undertake a credit to cash transfer for uncommitted credit allocations in the SRP.
+Schools can undertake a credit to cash transfer for uncommitted credit allocations in the SRP for certain types of expenditure.
+Schools will not be permitted to submit a credit to cash transfer without a valid reason.
 In addition, schools may undertake cash to credit transfers in instances where it is planned to use the cash component of the SRP to appoint ongoing or fixed-term staff on eduPay.
 Care must be taken when appointing ongoing staff in this way to ensure the position can continue to be funded in future years.
 Cash to credit transfers must include provision for salary on-costs (payroll tax and superannuation).